i$^2$VAE: Interest Information Augmentation with Variational Regularizers for Cross-Domain Sequential Recommendation: Methodolodgy

-\end{small} This equation suggests that $\bm{Z^X}$ and $\bm{Z^Y_t}$ should be jointly informative to domain $X$ (the third term), and the total amount of information in $\bm{Z^Y_t}$ and $\bm{Z^X}$ will be penalized (the first and second terms).
-Thus, maximizing Eq. \ref{-I(Z^x; Z_t^y)} will naturally encourage $\bm{Z^Y_t}$ and $\bm{Z^X}$ to encode the distinct, non-overlapping information that can be informative to domain X.
+\end{small} \end{proposition} The proof is given in the Appendix~\ref{sec:theory_r1}.
+Eq.~\eqref{theory_1} above can be intuitively explained as follows: $\bm{Z^X}$ and $\bm{Z^Y_t}$ are required to be jointly informative to domain $X$ (the third term), and the total amount of information in $\bm{Z^Y_t}$ and $\bm{Z^X}$ will be penalized (the first and second terms).
+Thus, maximizing Eq.~\eqref{theory_1} will naturally encourage $\bm{Z^Y_t}$ and $\bm{Z^X}$ to encode the distinct, non-overlapping information that can be informative to domain $X$.